Pan-baked Khachapuri recipe

 200g mozzarella cheese, grated

 Just like pizzas or naan breads, khachapuri really needs the right kind of oven and unfortunately it isn’t the kind most people have in their kitchen.
 If you happen to have a pizza oven, great, use that.
-Otherwise I recommend pan frying.
-A heavy stone-ceramic pan is ideal.
-Place your khachapuri in it and add the remaining cheese on top.
+Otherwise I recommend pan frying (though it isn't frying as such) over a normal oven.
+A heavy stone-ceramic pan is good.
+A cast iron skillet or similar is even better.
+Place your khachapuri in/on it and add the remaining cheese on top.
 Don’t use any oil by the way.
-Bake it on your hob, full heat, for around three minutes.
+Bake it on your hob, medium heat, for around three minutes.
 You can lift it carefully with a spatula to check it is browning but not burned.
 Then take the frying pan and place it under a preheated grill, again for two or three minutes until the cheese is bubbling and browning.
 If the whole thing begins to puff up you can prick it with a knife to allow the air to escape.

 Turn it out on to a plate and then stare longingly at it, wondering just how long you need to wait before that cheese is cool enough to eat.
 That is something you need to work out for yourself.
 Enjoy! 😊